ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 ### Embedding Grafana visualizations into Ray Dashboard
 To view embedded time-series visualizations in Ray Dashboard, the following must be set up:

-1. The head node of the cluster is able to access Prometheus and Grafana
+1. The head node of the cluster is able to access Prometheus and Grafana.
 2. The browser of the dashboard user is able to access Grafana.

 Configure these settings using the `RAY_GRAFANA_HOST`, `RAY_PROMETHEUS_HOST`, `RAY_PROMETHEUS_NAME`, and `RAY_GRAFANA_IFRAME_HOST` environment variables when you start the Ray Clusters.

 * Set `RAY_GRAFANA_HOST` to an address that the head node can use to access Grafana.
 Head node does health checks on Grafana on the backend.
 * Set `RAY_PROMETHEUS_HOST` to an address the head node can use to access Prometheus.
-* Set `RAY_PROMETHEUS_NAME` is used when you select a different data source to use for the Grafana dashboard panles.
+* Set `RAY_PROMETHEUS_NAME` to select a different data source to use for the Grafana dashboard panles to use.
 Default is "Prometheus".
 * Set `RAY_GRAFANA_IFRAME_HOST` to an address that the user's browsers can use to access Grafana and embed visualizations.
 If `RAY_GRAFANA_IFRAME_HOST` is not set, Ray Dashboard uses the value of `RAY_GRAFANA_HOST`.

 For example, if the IP of the head node is 55.66.77.88 and Grafana is hosted on port 3000.
 Set the value to `RAY_GRAFANA_HOST=http://55.66.77.88:3000`.